 Who Are at Risk of Getting Telogen Effluvium?

 Telogen effluvium affects both men and women from all age groups but it is largely believed to be more prevalent in women.
 This is particularly visible in women with thick and moderately long hair.
 This is for no other reason but for the fact that the shedding is more noticeable as compared to women with finer or shorter hair.
-The process of telogen effluvium treatment in women is still under study; ladies with normal hormonal functions have also had prolonged phases of telogen effluvium involving large scale hair loss over years.
+The process of telogen effluvium treatment in women is still under study; ladies with normal hormonal functions have also had prolonged phases of telogen effluvium involving large-scale hair loss over years.
 The level of shedding is usually high during the early stages and the hair may come out in clumps.
-If the person experiences telogen effluvium hair loss consistently over a period of 6 months it could become a case of chronic telogen effluvium, and at time could extend to 7 years.
+If the person experiences telogen effluvium hair loss consistently over a period of 6 months it could become a case of chronic telogen effluvium, and at the time could extend to 7 years.
 The best thing would be to diagnose this at the right time and get the right hair fall treatment plan that would help manage TE.

 Diagnosis of Telogen Effluvium